The Quievering Earth

 How on Earth an Earthquake occur?

-Earthquakes are caused due when rocks underground suddenly breaks along a fault.
+Earthquakes occured when rocks underground suddenly breaks along a fault.
 These rocks are moving due to a stress that exceeds the strength of the rocks.
 As these rocks moved, a vibration named as seismic waves are generated.
 These waves will eventually travel outward into the earth’s surface and make the ground shake.
 It is like a hammer hitting a bell and the entire earth then resonates!

 But, where do most earthquakes occur most of the time?

-Earthquake is a natural phenomenon and it can happen anytime and anywhere.
+Earthquake is a natural phenomenon and it can happen anytime, anywhere.
 But, the most vulnerable regions such as Indonesia, Philippine, and Japan are those which are located near the Ring of Fire.
 It is a line where the edge/boundary of different earth’s tectonic plate are located and these plate boundaries are made up of many faults that would give a huge potential for rocks to break.

 Ring of Fire is known to be the most potential cause because subduction happens right here.
 Subduction is when the tectonic plates move as one plate is shoved under another plate.
 It would be difficult for us to imagine how the plate’s boundary underneath the ring of fire look like, but it is basically thousand times much bigger than the size of the soccer field I used to play and it has a thick depth.
 Well, imagine how strong is the energy it created when two different plates are subducting each other: BAAAMMM!!!